lumpiluk/sequestions/se_questions.md

 # Questions

-For more information on this project and for different versions of this list (like flash cards or a PDF document), visit the [project page](https://github.com/lumpiluk/sequestions) on Github.
+For more information about this project and for different versions of this list (like flash cards or a PDF document), visit the [project page](https://github.com/lumpiluk/sequestions) on Github.

 - If you discovered that your belief was causing harm, would you be more open to re-examining it for accuracy?
 (Source: [https://twitter.com/magnabosco/status/864207815732338690](https://twitter.com/magnabosco/status/864207815732338690))
 - (Source: [https://twitter.com/magnabosco/status/864122483728896000](https://twitter.com/magnabosco/status/864122483728896000))